-ILS File (ILF) Set or get the current ILS file for the current or a specific channel.
+ILS File (ILF) Set or get the cur Set or get the current ILS file for the current or a specific channel.
 SUBCODE DESCRIPTION OF USE C1xx Set or get the current ILS file for a specific channel.
 NONE Select the ILS file for a current channel.
 SAVE Save the currently active ILS data to a file.
 Will overwrite an existing file with the same name.
 Requires advanced access level.
-FDEL Delete an ILS File FXAMPI FS:
+FDEL Delete an ILS File EXAMPLES: